conda/conda-build/docs/source/resources/define-metadata.rst

      - True if the platform is either macOS or Windows and the Python architecture is arm64.
    * - unix
-     - True if the platform is either macOS or Linux or emscripten.
+     - True if the platform is either macOS or Linux or emscripten or FreeBSD.
+   * - freebsd
+     - True if the platform is FreeBSD.
    * - win
      - True if the platform is Windows.
    * - win32